A yardstick to measure your accounting system

 • Do you use an accounting software program ... online in the cloud or offline on your desktop … or a spreadsheet ... or do it manually?

-• If you do choose to computerize, which product is the best for your business?
+• If you do choose to leverage today's technology, which product or app is the best for your business?

 So before you can evaluate your accounting system, you need to stop right now and do a bit of information gathering.